tidwall/evio/README.md

 - `data` represents a network packet.
 - `ctx` is a user-defined context or nil.
 - `wake` is a function that when called will trigger the `handle` event with zero data for the specified `id`.
 It can be called safely from other Goroutines.
-- `ticker` is an event that fires between 1 and 1/20 of a second, depending on the packet traffic.
+- `ticker` is an event that fires between 1 and 60 times a second, depending on the packet traffic.

 ## Example